 Some parents worry that their babies’ nighttime crying means they’re having a nightmare.
 It’s a topic without a clear answer.

-Some babies may begin developing night terrors as early as 8 to 12 months of age.
-This kind of sleep disturbance differs from nightmares, which tend to start later, around age 3 or 4.
+Some babies may begin developing night terrors, which are uncommon, as early as 18 months of age, though they are more likely to happen in older children.
+This kind of sleep disturbance differs from nightmares, which are common in children starting around age 2 to 4.